 From the 1943 Lucky Bag:

-Melvin was lost when USS Grayback (SS 208) was sunk by a Japanese aircraft on February 24, 1944 in the East China Sea.
+Melvin was lost when USS Grayback (SS 208) was sunk by Japanese aircraft on February 26, 1944 south of Okinawa.